 each year's presentation benefits the

-The Oscar Robertson Trophy, presented by the U.S. Basketball Writers Association, is the premier men's college player of the year award.
-It is also the only such award actually named after a player or a living namesake — in this case, the National Association of Basketball Coaches' "Player of the Century."
+The Oscar Robertson Trophy, presented annually by the USBWA since 1959, is the premier men's college player of the year award.
+It is also the only such award actually named after a player or a living namesake - in this case, the National Association of Basketball Coaches' "Player of the Century" and the first three-time national college player of the year.

 The trophy is an 18" bronze sculpture created in 2005 by world-renowned St. Louis sculptor Harry Weber on commission from the USBWA and is based on the famous photo of Oscar Robertson rebounding against Kansas State.
 Weber's bronze sculptures are in the permanent collections of the Baseball Hall of Fame in Cooperstown, NY and the National Dog Museum, as well as private collections across the U.S. and overseas, and have been featured at the Museum of Fine Arts in Newport, Rhode Island.